patrick95350/opendata/05-Shared-Lessons.md

 *	An inclusive governance team can develop comprehensive policies

-*	Start small â€“ begin by publishing a few datasets from a team that is knowledgeable and enthusiastic about data
+*	Start from a strategic strong point

-*	Create a safe space for learning, training and asking questions
+*	Create opportunities for learning, training and asking questions

 *	Use events to build momentum